khalid-hussain/shaheen/chap13.md

 saying a word, moved quickly towards the stairs.
 The mother and daughter-in-law silently stared at each other until the sound of footsteps were heard.
 After a while Aisha said, "Mother!
-If I actually have your permission, I am ready to join the ranks of these mujahideen."
+If I actually have your permission, I am ready to join the ranks of these mujāhidīn."

 Abu Abdullah's mother said, "Daughter!
 After all this talk, my heart testifies that Abu Abdullah won't let us down but if nature has written nothing but